- Guru Difference

 Companies can create a risk-based CAPA process and be compliant with the latest revision of ISO 13485:2016 updates to ISO 13485.
 A key question many ask is, how do you convert what you have into being something “risk-based” and compliant with the new regulations?

 Here are some steps to creating that process:

 There are a lot of inputs to CAPA and it is meant to be the heart of your quality management system (QMS). as it helps you fix any problems.
 One of the things that the FDA expects is that you should have all of these various items inputting to your CAPA - all from one source is not good.

 For example, if you look at the diagram below, MAUDE is an input, but that doesn’t mean just monitoring within your own company.
 It is expected that you would look at competitors and any issues they may have had in order to inform your own CAPA.
 This means that you might be implementing preventive actions, hopefully before you reached a situation where you needed to take corrective action.

 Having a well-designed form helps you iron out the bugs and create something that is logical and step-by-step.
 When people don’t fill out forms correctly, it’s often because the form is not well-designed and has things out of order.

 Forms should include plenty of room and include all of the elements necessary for CAPA.
 Rob wrote a great article on “15 Steps for Creating an Effective CAPA Form”, which I’d recommend you check out.

-(Note: Looking to implement a risk-based CAPA process with a proven CAPA form design out-of-the-box, this is part of what we've released with Greenlight Guru's new CAPA Management and Grow launch.
+(Note: Looking to implement a risk-based CAPA process with a proven CAPA form design out-of-the-box, this is part of what companies can get with Greenlight Guru's postmarket workflows.
 Learn more and see it live here.)

 One of Rob’s biggest pet peeves is when people say they “have to” include a 5 Whys analysis on their report.